 Do it away from your bedroom with great care of preventing an infestation.
-Separate the items that may be treated with heat from those that can be freezed, in different bags.
+Separate the items that may be treated with heat from those that can be frozen, in different bags.

 When you’re done with this, continue with a close inspection of the suitcase.
 Use a flashlight to make a careful revision of the seams, folds and pockets of your suitcase.
 Look for tiny bed bug eggs and living insects.
 If there is any insect, vacuum the suitcase in an attempt to remove some of the bed bugs.
 Use this comprehensive guide on how to clean your suitcase when you're done with the inspection of the luggage.

 Other Places to Check For Bed Bugs

 How to Check Furniture For Bed Bugs

 When the bed bugs’ population hits an all-time high, they are noticeable as they are more.
 They infest many items, mostly furniture, people often ignore checking their furniture.
 Some even move infested items in other premises.
 This makes the infestation almost impossible to deal with as it spreads even more.

-To prevent this nightmare, read our advice on how to check furniture for bed bugs activity and do your own check.
+To prevent this nightmare, read our advice on how to check the furniture for bed bugs activity and do your own check.
 It will be helpful even if you have to call a pro in the end.
 The information you’ve gathered will even make their job easier as they will know what to begin with.